petr166/mean-chat-app/README.md

 # change into the repo directory
 cd mean-chat-app

-# !! edit config/database.js file !!
+# !! create .env file with the model from .env.example !!
-# with your own data

 # install server dependencies
 npm install